Save an Average of $321* A Year on RV Insurance

 Your Experience Driving Your Motorhome

 As with car insurance coverage, your driving experience factors into your policy premiums.
-If you have more driving experience with your type of motor home, your rates decrease.
+If you have more driving experience with your type of motor home, the cost on insurance on an RV decreases.

 Few insurance companies jump at the chance to provide insurance for RV drivers with no experience.
 Since RVs are large and hard to maneuver, insurance providers want to know you can handle your RV safely before they insure you.